How to Apply

 10% Development and Prospect Research

-- Coordinate donor briefing and hosting needs of CDO and gift officers
+- Coordinate donor briefing and hosting needs of the Executive Director and gift officer.

-- Provide individualized prospect research to support donor work of gift officers and dean
+- Provide individualized prospect research to support donor work as directed by the Executive Director.

-- Experienced PC user; experience with Word, Excel and Power Point required, knowledge of database systems highly desired.
-Successful applicant will be expected to learn DART development database and Business Objects software
+- Experienced PC user; Windows based software, experience with Word, Excel and Power Point required, knowledge or expertise with Access, File-maker Pro or similar database systems is required.
+Successful applicant will be expected to learn DART development database and Business Objects software.

-- Proficiency in spelling, grammar, punctuation; understanding and communicating financial information
+- Proficiency in spelling, grammar, punctuation and business mathematics.

-- A great can-do attitude, attention to detail, discretion when dealing with highly sensitive information and a focus on customer service are essential
+- A great can-do attitude, discretion when dealing with highly sensitive information and a focus on customer service are essential.

 U-M EEO/AA Statement